-5.1 Valuation and Ownership of Investments
+5.1 Valuation and Ownership of Quoted Investments

-Key audit matter description As an investment entity, the Company holds investments valued at fair value of £502.4 million as at 31 January 2022 (2021: £487.4 million) which has increased by 3% from the prior year-end.
+Key audit matter description As an investment entity, the Company holds quoted investments which are valued at fair value of £478.9 million as at 31 January 2023 (2022: £502.4 million) in accordance with FRS102 and the SORP, which have decreased by 4.7% from the prior year-end.
 These represent the most quantitatively significant financial statement line on the Statement of Financial Position, hence alteration of investment quantity and/or prices is deemed more susceptible to manipulation by fraud.
 The activities of the Company's operations are outsourced to the administrator, BNP Paribas, and investments are held by the Depositary, The Bank of New York Mellon (International) Limited.
 Refer to note 2 (c) to the financial statements for the accounting policy on investments and details of the investments are disclosed in note 10 to the financial statements.

-How the scope of our audit responded to the key audit matter We performed the following procedures to address the valuation and ownership of the investment portfolio: -- --- matter obtained an understanding of relevant controls at the administrator, BNP Paribas, over the ownership and valuation of quoted investments and tested elevant controls; agreed 100% of the Company's investment portfolio at the year end to confirmations received directly from the Depositary, BNY Mellon; and \cdot agreed 100% of the bid prices of quoted investments on the investment listing at year end to closing bid prices published by an independent pricing source.
-In addition, we performed the following procedures: \cdot tested the accuracy of a sample of purchases and sales of investments; and assessed the completeness and appropriateness of disclosures in relation to fair value measurements and liquidity risk.
+We performed the following procedures to address the valuation and ownership of the investment portfolio: 3 obtained an understanding of relevant controls at the administrator, BNP Paribas, over the ownership and valuation of quoted investments and tested relevant controls; -venview agreed 100% of the Company's investment portfolio at the year end to confirmations received directly from the Depositary, The Bank of New York Mellon (International) Limited; and agreed 100% of the bid prices of quoted investments on the investment listing at the year end to closing bid prices published by an independent pricing source. port In addition, we performed the following procedures: ic Re • tested the accuracy of a sample of purchases and sales of investments; and Strated assessed the completeness and appropriateness of disclosures in relation to fair value measurements and liquidity risk. Ŭ

 Key observations Based on the work performed, we concluded that the valuation and ownership of investments was appropriate.